jmaxsfu/pub607-26/0.Files/OYO-ExploringTheShell.md

 It should respond with a **path** -- that is, a sequence of nested folder names, separated by slashes.
 The folders start at the very top level of your drive, and then drilling down to where you are currently.
 If you've just opened up the shell, you are probably in your 'home directory.'

-Note that rather than looking *upon* a folder in a window on your screen, when you're using the shell you are *in* a folder (or in a 'directory' to use the older terminology).
-There's a spatial metaphor in the shell: you move yourself around within the filesystem, rather than looking on it from outside.
+Note the difference in perspective: rather than looking *upon* a folder in a window on your screen, when you're using the shell you are *in* a folder (or in a 'directory' to use the older terminology).
+There's a spatial metaphor in the shell: you move yourself around inside the filesystem, rather than looking down on it from outside.

 We can move into another folder (Change Directory) like so: